s-elsheikh/NeuroDrAIn/README.md

 conda env create -f environment.yml conda activate NeuroDrAIn
 ```

+This will install patchwork cnn toolbox including necessary dependancies and a minimum R installation, to allow running the scripts.

 ## Description of scripts
 ### segment.py:
 1. Expects a non-contrast CT scan in NIfTI format, located in the `data/` folder.